Statue of Ignacy Daszyński

-The Ignacy Daszyński Monument (Polish: Pomnik Ignacego Daszyńskiego) is a bronze statue in Warsaw, Poland, placed in the Crossroads Square, at the intersection of Szucha Avenue and People's Army Avenue.
+The statue of Ignacy Daszyński (Polish: Pomnik Ignacego Daszyńskiego) is a bronze statue in Warsaw, Poland, placed in the Crossroads Square, at the intersection of Szucha Avenue and People's Army Avenue.
 It is dedicated to Ignacy Daszyński, a socialist and politician who was the first prime minister of Poland in 1918.
 The monument was designed by Jacek Kucaba and unveiled on 11 November 2018.

 History

 In 2012, Bronisław Komorowski, the president of Poland, gave his support to the long-proposed idea of erecting monument dedicated to Ignacy Daszyński (1866–1936), a socialist and politician who was the first prime minister of Poland in 1918.
 The monument was designed by sculptor Jacek Kucaba.

 It was unveiled on 11 November 2018, in the 100th National Independence Day of Poland.
 The ceremony was attended, among others, by the deputy prime minister and minister of culture and national heritage Piotr Gliński, the Deputy Marshal of the Senate Bogdan Borusewicz, former President of Poland Aleksander Kwaśniewski, and the chairperson of the All-Poland Alliance of Trade Unions, Jan Guz.
 There were also representatives of the Democratic Left Alliance, Polish People's Party, Labour Union, Greens, Left Together, and Ignacy Daszyński Centre.
 During the ceremony, a letter from President of Poland Andrzej Duda was read.